IAmNotDorian/insight-api/README.md

 Note that configuration settings have been moved from environment variables to config.json.

+In the unlikely event of a donation: 1LrqUa5maiA3CaazmAXss6CNPvRMmiJaAs

 ## *insight API*

 *insight API* is an open-source bitcoin blockchain REST